willtp87/in-your-voices/docs/numbers.md

 # Numbers

-The numbers screen counts up from zero to ten and restarts on a five second timer.
+The numbers screen counts up from zero to ten and restarts.
 For each number it shows:

 * that number of circles